dotslashgabut/autopasfoto/README-EN.md

   - `aiTransformPoint()` — transforms landmark coordinates into the rotated canvas's coordinate system.
   - `autoCropImage(im)` — the full pipeline: detect → rotate → compute crop rect → convert to `zoom/offX/offY` matching the main app's `drawCover()` scheme.
   - `autoCropAllImages()` — batches the process across all photos.
+  - For differently-sized boxes (Mixed Size): `cellMatchesBoxSize()` matches a box's on-page size (allowing for a swapped orientation from packing-induced rotation, 0.05mm tolerance) against one of the `state.mixedBoxes` rows; `findCellsForBoxSize()` collects every matching box across every page; `autoCropBoxSize()` runs auto-crop over that set (called by the 🤖 button on each size row); `autoCropSelectedCells()` does the same but for `state.selection` on the active page (called by the toolbar's 🤖 Auto Crop Terpilih button), taking each box's aspect ratio from `getCellEffectiveRect()` (which accounts for a manual box rotation).
+Results are stored as overrides in `state.cellCropOverrides['pageIdx:cellIdx']` — rather than overwriting the photo's own `im.zoom/offX/offY` — so a photo used across differently-sized boxes stays independently cropped per box.
 - The auto-cropped (already rotated) photo is stored as a new `<img>` element (built from `canvas.toDataURL()`), rather than overwriting the original.
 The original photo is kept in `im.origImg` for the 🗘 button and re-detection (detection always runs from the original photo, not a previous rotation result, to avoid compounding rotation error).
 - `aiImageCache` (a `Map` of `url → Image`) keeps every `<img>` element ever created, because the app's built-in Undo/Redo system stores snapshots as a **JSON string** — an `<img>` object can't be serialized directly to JSON, so the snapshot only stores the `url` (data URL) and looks the actual `<img>` element back up from the cache when undo/redo runs.
 - The app's built-in zoom UI range is `1×`–`3×` (you can't "zoom out" below the default cover crop); if the required face area is wider than that, the zoom value is automatically clamped to `1×` and flagged with `🤖✓*`.